 - Are they Regionally based?

-- Are they flexible in how a farmer can deal with the ACCU’s (Australian Carbon Credit Units)
+- Are they flexible in how a farmer can deal with the Australian Carbon Credit Units (ACCUs)?

 For more information on our commitment to ethical carbon trading, please contact us.

 Louisa obtained her Bachelor of Agricultural Economics from the University of New England.
 She worked in the market research industry as a field supervisor while bringing up her 3 children.
-In 1991-2003 Michael and Louisa established and grew a city based Marketing agency from zero to 55 employees.
+Together with her husband Michael, in 1991-2003 Louisa established and grew a city based marketing agency from zero to 55 employees.
 In this business, she was Director and General Manager of Boomerang!
 Integrated Marketing & Advertising.

-Intent on following her first choice of career, she studied for the Advance Diploma of Farm Management at Sydney University (Orange), trained in Holistic Management, and since 1998 she has been a woolgrower in the Wellington NSW district.
+Intent on following her first choice of career, she studied for the Advance Diploma of Farm Management at Sydney University (Orange), trained in Holistic Management, and between 1998 and 2018 was a woolgrower in the Wellington NSW district.

-She was selected by the Central Western Catchment Management Authority as one of 10 highly innovative landholders in the Catchment, to be trained in farm planning and soil restoration.
-Through this training she and husband Michael became convinced that soil carbon could solve many agricultural, environmental, and climate change problems.
+She was selected by the Central Western NSW Catchment Management Authority as one of 10 highly innovative landholders in the catchment to be trained in farm planning and soil restoration.
+Through this training, she and her husband Michael became convinced that soil carbon could solve many agricultural, environmental, and climate change problems.

 She was invited to be a delegate at a Climate Change and Conservation Farming Conference in LaFayette, Indiana, organised by the UN Food & Agriculture Organisation.
-She was also a delegate at the National Carbon Offset Coalition Conference in Boezman, Montana.
-She is co-founder of Carbon Farmers of Australia – a trading arm of the Carbon Coalition.
-It has also published the world’s first Carbon Farming Handbook.
+She was also a delegate at the National Carbon Offset Coalition Conference in Bozeman, Montana.
+She is co-founder of Carbon Farmers of Australia Pty Ltd (CFA).
+CFA also published the world’s first Carbon Farming Handbook.

-She has developed the “CarbonCredited™” brand for wool and is currently recruiting woolgrowers into this emissions reduction program.
-Louisa has been recognized for her work by being chosen as runner up in the 2008 NSW Rural Woman of the Year.
-She has also sat on the Regional Development Australia Committee – Orana Region.
-This intergovernmental committee has been set up to ensure the future strength and development in Rural and Regional Australia.
-In 2011, she has established the Carbon Farming and Trading Association, in order to be able to represent farmers in the new carbon trading environments.
+She developed the “CarbonCredited™” brand for wool and recruited woolgrowers into this emissions reduction program.
+Louisa has been recognized for her work and was chosen as runner up in the 2008 NSW Rural Woman of the Year.
+She has also sat on the board of the Regional Development Australia Committee – Orana Region.
+This intergovernmental committee was set up to ensure the future strength and development in rural and regional Australia.

-As director of Carbon Farmers of Australia, she was a part of a consortium of 3 companies which developed the first Soil Carbon Methodology submitted to the Carbon farming Initiative process.
-Carbon farmers of Australia also offers farm ready training in Carbon Farming and Trading.
+As director of Carbon Farmers of Australia Pty Ltd, she was a part of a consortium of 3 companies that developed the first Soil Carbon Methodology submitted to the Carbon Farming Initiative process.
+Carbon Farmers of Australia also offers farm-ready training in Carbon Farming and Trading.

 Prior to moving to the country, Michael forged a creative career in Marketing for 30 years.

 He holds both the Certificate and Diploma of Direct Marketing from the Australian Direct Marketing Association (ADMA).
-Michael was creative director of a large agency, as well as a regular conference speaker, a lecturer and workshop facilitator for many organizations.
+Michael was creative director of a large agency, as well as a regular conference speaker, a lecturer and workshop facilitator for many organisations.
 He has been a judge for many marketing awards programs.
-Michael was editor of Marketing magazine for 10 years and is now executive editor.
-He was founding chairman and managing director of Boomerang Integrated Marketing and Advertising.
+Michael was editor of Marketing magazine for 10 years and was also executive editor.
+He was founding chairman and managing director of Boomerang!
+Integrated Marketing and Advertising.
 He was inducted into the Australian Direct Marketing Hall of Fame in 2001.

-In this role Michael & Louisa are woolgrowers from the Wellington district of NSW and Conveners of the Carbon Coalition Against Global Warming, a farmers’ and citizens’ movement which aims to have soil carbon recognised as a major solution to Climate Change.
-They are also principals of Carbon Farmers of Australia a company that will aggregate and sell soil carbon credits.
-They have been delegates at many high level symposia in Australia and the USA.
+In this role Michael & Louisa were woolgrowers from the Wellington district of NSW and Conveners of the Carbon Coalition Against Global Warming, a farmers’ and citizens’ movement which aims to have soil carbon recognised as a major solution to Climate Change.
+They have been delegates at many high-level symposia in Australia and the USA.
 They led a fact-finding delegation to the USA on behalf of Australian farmers in 2006.
 While there, they negotiated the first order for soil carbon credits from the Chicago Climate Exchange.
 Michael has appeared as an expert witness before the NSW Premier’s Greenhouse Advisory Panel and the NSW Department of Primary Industries Climate Risk Management Project.

-Michael and Louisa have organized and conducted the World’s only Carbon Farming Conference and Expo, attracting more than 350 delegates from all states of Australia, and across the world.
+Michael and Louisa have organized and conducted the World’s first Carbon Farming Conference & Expo in 2007, attracting more than 350 delegates from all states of Australia, and across the world.